-This article was last updated Jan 22, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Jan 22, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Nearly two-thirds of credit cardholders expect to pay their monthly statement balance in full more often in 2019 than they did in 2018, according to a new survey from CompareCards.com.